-The MAAL-TESOL online program has been designed to fully engage and support students throughout their studies.
+The MAAL-TESOL is offered only via eLearning, and it has been designed to fully engage and support students throughout their studies.
 The program features:

-- Weekly live video sessions with the instructor and other students.
-And small classes—never more than 10 students—that ensure that everyone participates and gets the individual attention they need.
+- Mandatory weekly live video 90’ sessions per course through Blackboard Collaborate with the instructor and the students.
+Classes are small —never more than 10 students—that ensure that everyone actively participates and gets the individual attention they need.

-- An easy-to-use learning platform and a rich variety of interactive communication tools including video blogs, journals and discussion forums—all designed to make it easy for students to share their experience and insights and questions with their teacher and fellow students.
+- An easy-to-use NGDLE learning platform and a rich variety of interactive communication tools including video blogs, journals, and threaded discussions—all designed to make it easy for students to share their experience, insights and questions with their teacher and fellow students.

-- One-on-one support from a faculty mentor throughout the program and technical assistance whenever needed.
+- One-on-one support and systematic communication from a faculty mentor throughout the program and technical assistance whenever needed.